felipenoris/XLSX.jl/docs/src/formatting.md

     can be updated by re-running the conditional formatting functions described but otherwise remain unchanged.

-    Some dynamic conditional formatting is possible, using Excel native functions, but the range of functions is currently more limited than Excel itself can provide.
+    Some dynamic conditional formatting is possible in `XLSX.jl`, using Excel native functions, but the range of functions is currently more limited than Excel itself can provide (work in progress).

 ### Static conditional formats